lluppesms/activate.cicd.course/Labs/yml/01_Starter/readme.md

     ![Add variable to pipeline](img/200_use_variable_in_pipeline.png)

-    Let us now save and run our pipeline to see the changes in action:
+    Let's now save and run our pipeline to see the changes in action:

 1. Click `Save` (top right), default to `Commit directly to the main branch`, then click `Save`
 1. Click `Run` (top right), default to running pipeline on `main`, then click `Run`